-In a week that explores man's early experiments with numbers, Neil describes the British Museum's most famous mathematical papyrus.
+In a week that explores man's early experiments with numbers, Neil MacGregor describes the British Museum's most famous mathematical papyrus.
 This shows how and why the ancient Egyptians were dealing with numbers around 1550 BC.
-It contains 84 different calculations to help with various aspects of Egyptian life, from pyramid building to working out how much grain it takes to fatten a goose.
-Neil describes it as 'a crammer for a dazzling career in an ancient civil service'.
+This papyrus contains 84 different calculations to help with various aspects of Egyptian life, from pyramid building to working out how much grain it takes to fatten a goose.
+Neil MacGregor describes it as "a crammer for a dazzling career in an ancient civil service".

 About this object